-Dealing Day means Thursday of each week, except in the week when the last Business Day of the month falls, when the Dealing Day will be the last Business Day of the month only.
+Dealing Day means (i) the 14th day of each month, except where that day is not a Business Day when the Dealing Day will be the next following Business Day and (ii) the last Business Day of the month.

 Depositary means NatWest Trustee & Depositary Services Limited, the depositary of the Company.